Fine tuning SMLs

 Fine tuning SMLs Fine tuning SMLs

-But although Hugging Face libraries are very important and useful, it is very important to know how the training is actually done and what is going on underneath, so let's repeat the training for classification and text generation but with Pytorch
+But although the Hugging Face libraries are very important and useful, it is very important to know how the training is actually done and what is happening underneath, so we are going to repeat the training for classification and text generation but with Pytorch.

 Fine tuning for text classification with Hugging Facelink image 41